codatio/codat-docs/docs/using-the-api/push.md

   For example, you may have checked your accounts receivable position based on the balance sheet and invoice data types pulled yesterday.
 If you then created an invoice today, this will cause a discrepancy as there may have been changes to invoices not seen between the `lastSyncUtc` and the maximum `modifiedDate` of the invoices.

 - There is no coordination between the fetch and CUD systems to guarantee the correct order of operations.
-This means, if you trigger a CUD operation while a pull is in progress for the same data type, pulled data may overwrite pushed data in our API.
+This means, if you trigger a CUD operation while a pull is in progress for the same data type, fetched data may overwrite created or updated data in our API.
 Therefore, we recommend you do not create or update a data type while it has a pull in progress.